-Calcium level: 277 mg, 28% Daily Value
+Calcium content: 277 mg, 28% Daily Value

-Serving: 1 ounce, about 160 calories
+Serving: 1 ounce, whole sesame seeds about 160 calories

-Calcium level: 112 mg, 12% Daily Value
+Calcium content: 112 mg, 12% Daily Value

 Serving: 2 tablespoons, about 160 calories

 Try it: We know—you probably don’t think of kale as one of the foods with calcium you should add to your diet, but it packs a nutritional punch.

-Calcium level: 75 mg, 8% Daily Value
+Calcium content: 75 mg, 8% Daily Value

-Serving: 1 ounce (22 almonds), about 170 calories
+Serving: 1 ounce (23 almonds), about 160 calories

-Calcium level: 60 mg, 6% Daily Value
+Calcium content: 60 mg, 6% Daily Value

-Serving: 2 cups, about 14 calories
+Serving: 2 cups, raw, about 14 calories

-Try it: The benefits of spinach are numerous—not only is it one of the foods with calcium you should eat to improve bone health, but it also lowers blood pressure and may ward of hardening of the arteries.
+Try it: The benefits of spinach are numerous—not only is it one of the foods with calcium you should eat to improve bone health, but it also has been shown to lower blood pressure and may ward off hardening of the arteries.
 Here’s how to sneak more spinach into your day.

-Calcium level: 40 mg, 4% Daily Value
+Calcium content: 40 mg, 4% Daily Value

-Serving: 1 cup, about 4 calories
+Serving: 1 cup, raw, about 4 calories

 - USDA: "USDA Food Composition Databases."